bither/bither-doc/faq-English.md

 ####6.bitherwallet address too much, I want to clear these addresses, how to do?

-Select the address you want to remove -> detail three dots button to the top right corner of the interface -> Key Management -> moved to the Recycle Bin
+Select the address you want to remove -> detail three dots button to the top right corner of the interface ->Private Key Management -> moved to the Recycle Bin

 ####7.bither flow relatively large consumption Why?
 How to solve this problem?

 bitherWallet is based on P2P networks to keep pace, the traffic may be more, but certainly not browse microblogging, browse letter circle of friends spent traffic, if you flow under very tight, and there is no WIFI in the situation can be:

-Settings button -> Advanced Options -> Network Settings -> only wifi synchronous
+Settings button -> Advanced Options -> Network Setting -> Sync over wifi only

 Because bither current logic is only in sync to the latest situation to publish trading block, so temporarily unable to distinguish between flow settings sync blocks and sending transactions.